discoproject/disco/doc/howto/style.rst

  - line width is 80 chars

+ - lines should not be split if possible

  - if arguments are spread over multiple lines, they should be one per line

  - functions, keyword args and other unordered collections of things should be listed in alphabetical order unless there is some other overriding order

  - names of things should be clear, unabbreviated, and consistent

+ - lines should not be dedented from the syntactic element they are part of

 Erlang
 ------